mnlipp/VM-Operator/webpages/pools.md

 ```

 The `retention` specifies how long the assignment of a VM from the pool to
-a user is retained after the user closes the console.
-This allows a user
+a user remains valid after the user closes the console.
+This ensures that
-to interrupt his work for this period of time without risking that
+a user can resume work within this timeframe without the risk of another
-another user takes over the VM.
+user taking over the VM.
 The time is specified as
 [ISO 8601 duration](https://en.wikipedia.org/wiki/ISO_8601#Durations).

 Setting `loginOnAssignment` to `true` triggers automatic login of the
 user (as described in [section auto login](auto-login.html)) when
 the VM is assigned.
-The `permissions` property defines what a user can
+The `permissions` property specifies the actions
-do with a VM assigned to him.
+that users or roles can perform on assigned VMs.

 VMs become members of one (or more) pools by adding the pool name to
-property `spec.pools` (an array of strings), e.g.:
+the `spec.pools` array, as shown below:

 ```yaml
 apiVersion: "vmoperator.jdrupes.org/v1"